marcuscaisey/lox/README.md

 ### Declarations

-Declarations are constructs that bind a name to a value.
+Declarations are constructs that bind an identifier (name) to a value.
+It is not valid to:

+- declare a [non-blank](#blank-identifier) identifier more than once in the same lexical scope.
+- use a [non-blank](#blank-identifier) identifier before it has been declared.
+- use a declared identifier which has not been assigned a value (defined).
+- declare a [non-blank](#blank-identifier) identifier in a local scope and not use it.

 #### Variable Declaration

-A variable declaration declares a name which can be assigned a value.
-You can optionally assign an initial value to the variable.
+A variable declaration declares an identifier which can be assigned a value.
+You can optionally assign (define) an initial value to the variable.

 ```lox
 var a;